Matt Flynn (American football): Oakland Raiders

 On April 2, 2013, the Seahawks traded Flynn to the Oakland Raiders for a 2014 fifth round pick and a conditional 2015 draft pick.
 He was brought in to compete with 2013 NFL draft fourth round pick Tyler Wilson and 2011 NFL draft supplemental third round pick Terrelle Pryor for the starting quarterback position, with Pryor winning the starting job in preseason.

 He was assigned number 15.
 Flynn relieved an injured Pryor in a Week 3 match-up against the Broncos, completing 1 of 2 passes for 19 yards in a 37–21 loss.
 With Pryor's concussion preventing him from starting the next week against the Redskins, Flynn started and completed 21 out of 32 passes for 227 yards with one touchdown pass and one interception (which was returned for a Redskins touchdown) in a 24–14 loss.
 Several days later, Raiders coach Dennis Allen announced Flynn's demotion to third-string behind Pryor and undrafted rookie Matt McGloin.

 On October 7, 2013, the Raiders released Flynn just six months after bringing him in to be the starter.

 Buffalo Bills

-On October 14, 2013, Flynn worked out with the Buffalo Bills with rookie and starting quarterback EJ Manuel out 6–8 weeks with a knee injury, and backup Thad Lewis injured during a game against the Cincinnati Bengals.
-He signed with the Bills the same day.
+On October 14, 2013, Flynn signed with the Buffalo Bills after both rookie starting quarterback EJ Manuel and backup Thad Lewis were injured.
 He was assigned number 17.
 Flynn did not see any playing time in Buffalo and primarily served as an emergency replacement should third-string quarterback Jeff Tuel also be hurt.
-After Lewis and Manuel recovered from their injuries, Flynn was released on November 4, 2013.
+Flynn was released on November 4, 2013 after Lewis and Manuel recovered from their injuries.